MattocksJMJ/snake/README.md

 randGreen = Math.floor((Math.random()*100)+100)+Math.floor((Math.random()*100/2));
 ```

-- Using local storage of the browser a highscore will be saved.
+- Using the local storage of the browser a highscore will be saved.

 ```Javascript
 // Get the topHighScore from local storage and store it as topHighScore